inspiredminds/contao-category-news-sorting/README.md

 Allows you to sort news items per category individually.

 For each category there will be a new operation where you can individually sort the news items belonging to this exact news category.
-Then in the news list module you can select the "Category sorting" setting for sorting the news items - which will apply this custom sorting whenever the news list is filtered by the respective category.
+Then in the news list module you can activate the __Enable category sorting__ setting which will apply this custom sorting whenever the news list is filtered by the respective category.